 AvH Contact: Tom Bamelis

-The group’s core activities are historically situated on the island of Sumatra in Indonesia, where a total of 44,762 hectares have been planted with oil palms and 6,248 hectares with rubber trees over a period of more than 90 years.
-In the hills near Bandung, on the island of Java, lies Cibuni, a high-quality tea plantation of 1,777 hectares.
-The Indonesian operations are the most important for the group, representing 64% of the gross operating profit.
+The group’s core activities are historically situated on the island of Sumatra in Indonesia, where a total of 47,016 hectares have been planted with oil palms and 6,325 hectares with rubber trees, supported by five palm oil extraction mills and three rubber factories.
+In the hills near Bandung, on the island of Java, lies Cibuni, a high-quality tea plantation of 1,743 planted hectares and a factory for the production of black tea.
+The Indonesian operations are the most important for the group, representing 58.4% of the gross operating profit.

-The historically more important interests in African agricultural businesses have been gradually reduced over the years due to a lack of recurrent contribution, and are now confined to the profitable production of bananas and tropical flowers for the European export market on a total area of 672 planted hectares, which in 2015 represented 9% of the gross operating profit.
+The company’s focus is entirely on Southeast Asia.
+The historically more important interests in African agricultural business are now confined to the profitable production of bananas and tropical flowers in Ivory Coast for the European export market on a total area of 732 planted hectares, which in 2016 represented 4.8% of the gross operating profit.